 With a little freshly grated Parmesan, this is the perfect easy way to start a summer meal al fresco.
 We served it alongside pasta recently and it was an excellent compliment.
 Give it a try – and experience the magic of grilled salad!

-2 Wash and dry the romaine.
-If using romaine heads, remove a few of the outer-most leaves and save the greens for a salad.
+- Wash and dry the romaine.
+If using romaine heads, remove a few of the outer-most leaves and save for a salad at another time.

-3 Cut each romaine heart in half lengthwise.
-Drizzle each side liberally with olive oil, a good amount of kosher salt, and fresh ground pepper.
-If desired, drizzle with balsamic vinegar.
+- Cut each romaine heart in half lengthwise.
+Drizzle each side liberally with olive oil and balsamic vinegar, and add several pinches kosher salt and fresh ground black pepper.

-5 Top with grated parmesan cheese and serve immediately.
+- Top with grated Parmesan cheese and serve immediately.